Bank cormorant

 The bank cormorant (Phalacrocorax neglectus), also known as Wahlberg's cormorant, is a medium-sized cormorant that is endemic to Namibia and the western seaboard of South Africa, living in and around coastal waters; it is rarely recorded more than 15 km offshore.

 Description

 The bank cormorant is a heavy-bodied bird, roughly 75 cm in length.
 It is generally black in appearance with a bronze sheen, though the wings are a dark brown rather than a true black.
 Adults have a small crest on their heads, and normally have a white rump.
-Pale eye in an all black face is considered to be diagnostic for adults, with immature birds having a dark eye.
+Pale eyes in an all black face are considered to be distinctive for adults, with immature birds having dark eyes.

 Ecology

 A prime food for these birds is the cape rock lobster Jasus lalandii, and their feeding distribution closely matches the kelp beds where these lobsters live, though the birds will also take a variety of other crustacean and fish prey, notably bearded goby Sufflogobius bibarbatus.

 The birds may breed at any time of the year, laying two or three chalky-white eggs in a nest constructed from seaweed and guano.